friendly-bits/geoip-shell/OpenWrt/README.md

 ## geoip-shell on OpenWrt

-Currently geoip-shell fully supports OpenWrt, both with firewall3 and with firewall4, both iptables and nftables, while providing the same user interface and features as on any other Linux system.
+Currently geoip-shell fully supports OpenWrt, both with firewall3 and with firewall4, both iptables and nftables, while providing the same user interface and for the most part same features as on any other Linux system.
 So usage is the same as described in the main [README.md](/README.md) file, while some parts of the backend (namely persistence implementation), some defaults and the location of the data directory are different.

 Installation is possible either via the -install script (as described in the main [README.md](/README.md)), or via a package.